mike99mac/zlma/README.md

   - Perform most z/VM and Linux administration from a browser
   - Avoid 3270 "green screens" as much as possible
 - To be **centralized**:
-  - Keep all CMDB data on two servers
+  - Keep all CMDB data on two servers (primary and hot standby)
   - Keep all z/VM Console data in the same two places
 - To be **simple**:
   - As few web pages and menu items with no drop-down menus